engage-so/engage-so.github.io/views/docs/sdks/javascript.md

 })
 ```

-*id should be a unique identifier for the user.
+*`id` should be a unique identifier for the user.
 It should be a value that will not change in your application.
-For example, don’t use a username as id if users can update their usernames*
+For example, don’t use a username as `id` if users can update their usernames*

 The `created_at` property is optional.
 If not added, Engage sets it to the current timestamp.
 Other optional properties you can include are:

-- first_name
+- `first_name`
-- last_name
+- `last_name`

-If you need to update any of the properties (created_at, first_name, last_name), you can call `identify` with the property set to the new value.
-This only works when you use the `secret` parameter to initialise the SDK.
+If you need to update any of the properties (`created_at`, `first_name`, `last_name`), you can call `identify` with the property set to the new value.
+If you want to update `email`  this way, the new email should not have been "identified" with a different user id.
+Email update also only works when you use the `secret` parameter to initialise the SDK.
 Update is not allowed for client side integration.
 (Remember, only use your secret key in server side integrations).

-If you want to update `email`  this way, the new email should not have been “identified” with a different user id.

-### Tracking user attributes
+## Tracking user attributes

 You can add attributes to users for segmentation.
 Allowed values for user attributes are boolean, numbers or strings.